DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_fieldinversion_ph.md

 permalink: mydoc_tutorials_field_inversion_ph.html
 folder: mydoc
 ---

+{% include note.html content="The periodic hill case is known to have an adjoint accuracy issue when running in parallel.
+So please run this case in serial.
+This issue affects ONLY cases with periodic boundary conditions.
+For other cases without periodic boundary conditions, such as the wind turbine and hump, we can run field inversion in parallel." %}

 ## Overview
 The following is a demonstration of how to perform field inversion using DAFoam.
 We have selected the periodic hill flow as a demonstrative case.
 In this tutorial we will show how we can augment the Spalart-Allmaras model using velocity field data for "training".
 For the purposes of this tutorial, we will be treating the results from the k-epsilon model as the reference data (for simplicity).
 We have found the k-epsilon results to be closer to high-fidelity data compared to other RANS models.